ariaattar/ariaattar.github.io/VerticalAgents.md

 Another relevant paper on this topic: [Large Language Models Struggle to Learn Long-Tail Knowledge](https://arxiv.org/pdf/2211.08411)

 ### Implications for Agentic Systems

-These findings have significant implications for AI agents:

 - Enterprise-specific workflows are often not represented in general-purpose LLM training data.
 - In-context learning falls short for complex, multi-step tasks.